Romería de El Rocío: Structure of the pilgrimage

-Finally, the Immaculate Conception Emblem of Almonte is brought to the Shrine, at which point the Almontese carry the Virgin of El Rocío out into the village streets.
-The timing of this event differs from one year to the next, so there is always a certain element of spontaneity to it.
+Finally, either at the late night hours or midnight, the Immaculate Conception Image of Almonte, its official replica, is brought to the Shrine from Donata Square, where the night Rosary prayer has been earlier held, at which point following this act the Almontese carry the Virgin of El Rocío out into the village streets joined by those who took part in the pilgrimage, as the image is carried to the various properties of the confraternities of the Lady of El Rocío before watching crowds, so that it can be honored directly by their members.
+The timing of this event differs from one year to the next, so there is always a certain element of spontaneity to this procession until it returns to the shrine, which constitutes the finale of the celebrations.